yunseo-kim/yunseo-kim.github.io/_posts/en/2022-03-09-Mass-and-Energy-Particles-and-Waves.md

 $h$: Planck's constant ($4.316 \times 10^{-15} \text{eV}\cdot\text{s}$), $\nu$: frequency of the electromagnetic wave

 ## Matter Waves
-All matter in nature is both a particle and a wave simultaneously.
-In other words, all particles have a corresponding wavelength (*de Broglie wavelength*).
+Everything in nature is both a particle and a wave simultaneously.
+That is, all particles have a corresponding wavelength (*de Broglie wavelength*).
 The wavelength $\lambda$ is a function of momentum $p$ and Planck's constant $h$.

 $$ \lambda = \frac {h}{p} \tag{5}$$